devops-magic/argo-cd/docs/user-guide/commands/argocd_app_create.md

       --helm-version string                        Helm version -h, --help                                       help for create
+      --hydrate-to-branch string                   The branch to hydrate the app to --hydrate-to-path string                     The path in the repository to hydrate the app to (defaults to sync-source-path if not set)
-      --hydrate-to-branch string                   The branch to hydrate the app to --ignore-missing-components                  Ignore locally missing component directories when setting Kustomize components
+      --hydrate-to-repo string                     The repository URL to hydrate the app to (defaults to sync-source-repo or dry-source-repo if not set)
+      --ignore-missing-components                  Ignore locally missing component directories when setting Kustomize components
       --ignore-missing-value-files                 Ignore locally missing valueFiles when setting helm template --values --jsonnet-ext-var-code stringArray           Jsonnet ext var